vek-kal/mwc-node/doc/code_structure.md

 - `pool`\
  Code for the transaction pool implementation.
 - `server`\
- A folder you're [supposed to create](build.md#running-a-node), before starting your server: cd to project root; mkdir server; cd server; grin server start (or run) and it will create a subfolder .grin
+ A folder you're [supposed to create](build.md#running-a-node), before starting your server: cd to project root; mkdir server; cd server; MWC server start (or run) and it will create a subfolder .MWC
-  - `.grin`
+  - `.MWC`
     - `chain` - a database with the blockchain blocks and related information
-    - `peers` - a database with the list of Grin peers you're connected to
+    - `peers` - a database with the list of MWC peers you're connected to
     - `txhashset` - contains folders kernel, rangeproof and output that each have a pmmr_dat.bin
 - `src`\
-  Code for the `grin` binary.
+  Code for the `MWC` binary.
 - `store`\
-  Data store - Grin uses near-zero-cost Rust wrapper around LMDB, key-value embedded data store.
+  Data store - MWC uses near-zero-cost Rust wrapper around LMDB, key-value embedded data store.
 - `target`\
-  Where the grin binary ends up, after the compile and build process finishes.
+  Where the MWC binary ends up, after the compile and build process finishes.
   In case of trouble, see [troubleshooting](https://github.com/mimblewimble/docs/wiki/Troubleshooting)
 - `util`\
   Low-level rust utilities.
 - `wallet`\
   Simple command line wallet implementation.
 Will generate:
-  - `wallet_data` - a database storing your "outputs", that once confirmed and matured, can be spent with the [`grin wallet send`](wallet/usage.md) command. (locally created, *not* in git)
+  - `wallet_data` - a database storing your "outputs", that once confirmed and matured, can be spent with the [`MWC wallet send`](wallet/usage.md) command. (locally created, *not* in git)
   - `wallet.seed` - your secret wallet seed. (locally created, *not* in git)

-## grin dependencies
+## MWC dependencies

 - [secp256k1](https://github.com/mimblewimble/rust-secp256k1-zkp)
   Integration and rust bindings for libsecp256k1, and some changes waiting to be upstreamed.
 Imported in util/Cargo.toml.